 What Is Binge Eating in General?

-Binge eating in general (not the official Binge Eating Disorder diagnosis I’ll discuss below) has four characteristics:
+Let’s nail down our definition of binge eating which we’ll use through the post.
+Binge eating in general (not the official Binge Eating Disorder diagnosis I’ll discuss below) has three characteristics:

-These four characteristics oftentimes (but not always) occur in a well-known pattern known as the Binge Diet Cycle:
+These three characteristics oftentimes (but not always) occur in a well-known pattern known as the Binge Diet Cycle:

 What Is The Clinical Definition Of “Binge Eating Disorder”?